PRBonn/OverlapNet/README.md

 ## Publication
-If you use our implementation in your academic work, please cite the corresponding [paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/chen2020rss.pdf):
+If you use our implementation in your academic work, please cite the corresponding paper ([PDF](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/chen2020rss.pdf)):

 	@inproceedings{chen2020rss,
 			author = {X. Chen and T. L\"abe and A. Milioto and T. R\"ohling and O. Vysotska and A. Haag and J. Behley and C. Stachniss},